Effective Communication Skills for Students and Working Professionals: Speak with Confidence and Clarity

 Navigate Digital Etiquette

-• Don’t expect instant replies.
-Respect response times
+• Don’t expect instant replies; respect response times.

-• Use minimal emojis in professional conversation.
+• Use minimal emojis in professional conversations.

 • Mute yourself when not speaking on virtual meetings.